 When we were in the South of France last September, in the medieval city of Uzes, we found these great shopping bags.
 Their design inspirations come from old painted advertisements.
 Beautiful and we LOVE them and they are now for sale at Two Cherubs.
 There are assorted bag styles, shopping trolleys and umbrellas.

-FABULOUS NEW ‘ITALIAN LINENS’ we found at the Maison Objet in Paris
+Fabulous Linens finally in...we found them at the Maison Objet in Paris

 We found these beautiful tableou linens from an ‘Italian’ Company when we were at the Maison Objet in Paris.
 They are 100% linen with kickin’ edge band details.
 Soooooo beautiful.